lucasprzm/crypto-vuejs-dacxi/README.md

 ## 💻 Prerequisites to Run the Project

-Before start, check if you have these following requirement:
+Before start, check if you have the following requirement:

 - Most recent LTS version of NodeJS